 The City of Aspen upholds the intent of the Red Brick Center for the Arts to be a vibrant community center by offering affordable rent to nonprofits and artists and creating venues and offerings for artistic engagement.
 The City of Aspen is committed to the Red Brick thriving as a shared space dedicated to enriching lives and the community.

 Sarah’s tenure in the creative arts prior to joining the Red Brick Center for the Arts includes work in art galleries as well as arts education institutions.
 She supported all operations at the Baldwin Gallery in Aspen, CO and helped build up the archival gallery collection of the late Jack Robinson in Memphis, TN.
 In the gallery capacity, Sarah enjoyed working with artists to bring exhibitions to life and building client relationships.
 While serving as Director of Operations at Anderson Ranch Arts Center in Snowmass, CO, Sarah oversaw a range of areas including the residency program, new program research, Patton-Malot Gallery, Rothblum Gallery and the retail store.
 She curated exhibitions for the galleries and store that focused on showcasing experimental and innovative works.
 Sarah also spent a number of years as proprietor of an art consulting company, managing and procuring collections for private owners.
 Sarah believes in the essentialness of creativity in life and strives to create opportunities for engagement across all levels of experience.
-Sarah holds a BA from Rhodes College in Memphis, TN and an MFA from Lesley University in Boston, MA.
+Sarah holds a BA from Rhodes College in Memphis, TN and an MFA from the College of Art & Design at Lesley University in Boston, MA.

 Get in touch